music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 may be
 present in the document.

-{% include plainExample.html example="examples/shared/shared-sample009.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample009.xml" valid="true" %}